Azure-Samples/active-directory-dotnetcore-daemon-v2/1-Call-MSGraph/README.md

 4. Call the API

     In that case calling "https://graph.microsoft.com/v1.0/users" with the access token as a bearer token.
+There are two methods, one calls the MS graph API using the Http REST interface and the other one initializes the Graph SDK using MSAL and then calls the same API again.

+    ```CSharp
+      // Call MS Graph REST API directly
+      await CallMSGraph(config, app, scopes);

+      // Call MS graph using the Graph SDK
+      await CallMSGraphUsingGraphSDK(app, scopes);
+    ```

 ## Troubleshooting